TuulaP/wowprogress/README.md

 - ~~move to google sheets, char summary should be doable via token authentication, probably would just require listing of chars and realms there...
 Update btn?~~
 - ~~lint~~
-- OR when running script, update/create google sheet from the csv above? https://developers.google.com/sheets/api/quickstart/python
+- ~~OR when running script, update/create google sheet from the csv above? https://developers.google.com/sheets/api/quickstart/python
 - prettify
-- "what has changed" since last run info (new column(s)), background color
+- "what has changed" since last run info (new column(s)), background color to sheet?
      * ~~e.g. exp gone up by X points.~~
-     * character Z has gone up Y levels
+     * character Z has gone up Y levels -> BUG: sometimes level difference goes negative(???)
-- Is it possible to follow-up currencies, which character has which amount of Champion's Seals etc.
+- Is it possible to follow-up currencies, which character has which amount of Champion's Seals etc.?